Polygraph: Use

-Law enforcement agencies and intelligence agencies in the United States are by far the biggest users of polygraph technology.
-In the United States alone most federal law enforcement agencies either employ their own polygraph examiners or use the services of examiners employed in other agencies.
+Law enforcement agencies and intelligence agencies in the United States are by far the largest users of polygraph technology.
+In the United States alone most federal law enforcement agencies either employ their own polygraph examiners or use the services of examiners employed by other agencies.
 In 1978 Richard Helms, the eighth Director of Central Intelligence, stated:

 We discovered there were some Eastern Europeans who could defeat the polygraph at any time.
 Americans are not very good at it, because we are raised to tell the truth and when we lie it is easy to tell we are lying.
 But we find a lot of Europeans and Asiatics can handle that polygraph without a blip, and you know they are lying and you have evidence that they are lying.

 Susan McCarthy of Salon said in 2000 that "The polygraph is an American phenomenon, with limited use in a few countries, such as Canada, Israel and Japan."